MusicPlayerDaemon/MPD/doc/protocol.rst

 Clients can communicate with each others over "channels".
 A channel is created by a client subscribing to it.
 More than one client can be subscribed to a channel at a time; all of them will receive the messages which get sent to it.
+A client can be subscribed to up to 16 channels simultaneously.

 Each time a client subscribes or unsubscribes, the global idle event ``subscription`` is generated.
 In